Overview

 JetPatch supports custom compliance calculations using Compliance Rules, defined by the user.
+Custom compliance supports business needs while accounting for enforcement and technological limitations.

 Scenarios for using Custom Compliance can be:

-- The environment has Windows endpoints that are running a . .NET-based application, and you don't want to update the .NET software to eliminate potential application failures and downtimes.
+- The environment has Windows endpoints running a .
+NET-based application, and you do not want to update the .NET software to eliminate potential application failures and downtimes.

-By defining relevant Compliance rules, you can configure JetPatch to ignore/exclude .Net/Docker patches from compliance calculations and patching operations on specific endpoints.
+By defining relevant Compliance rules, you can configure JetPatch to ignore/exclude .NET/Docker patches from compliance calculations and patching operations on specific endpoints.

 Compliance Rule